Waitaki is at COVID-19 Alert Level 2

 Explore the collections online: https://collection.culturewaitaki.org.nz/explore.

-The Forrester Gallery expects to re-open to the public from Saturday 18 September.
-Usual hours will apply.
+The Forrester Gallery is open, usual hours apply.
 Visitors over 12 years old are required to wear masks while visiting and record their visit with the NZ Covid Tracer app or manual sign in.

 Check our online content at Forrester Gallery Facebook page and Instagram and at www.culturewaitaki.org.nz.